tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 - Layer 1 (corresponding to a recipient structure) contains parameters needed for PQ-KEM to generate a shared secret used to encrypt the CEK.
 This layer conveys
-the output ('ct') from the PQ KEM Encaps algorithm in the 'ek' header parameter (Section 7.2 of {{?I-D.ietf-cose-hpke}}) and encrypted CEK in the encCEK structure (Section 3.1.2 of {{?I-D.ietf-cose-hpke}}).
+the encrypted CEK in the "ciphertext" field (Section 5.1 of {{?RFC9052}}).
 The unprotected header MAY contain the kid parameter to identify the static recipient public key the sender has been using with PQ-KEM.

 This two-layer structure is used to encrypt content that can also be shared with multiple parties at the expense of a single additional encryption operation.